 Multi-channel wireless data transmission module operating at 433 MHz.
 It is supplied with the voltage ranging from 3.2 V to 5.5 V and communicates via the UART interface

-Radio receiver module operating at 433 MHz.
-It is equipped with Gravity connectors and communicates via a digital interface.
-DFRobot TEL0142
+A set with a radio transmitter and receiver operating at 433 MHz.
+The modules are equipped with Grove connectors and communicate via a digital interface.
+Seeed Studio 104020002

 Wireless switch operating at 433 MHz frequency.
 It does not require a power supply.
 DFRobot TEL0146